jjaacckk/hydra/README.md

 hydra creates two new windows everytime you close an old window.

-idk, man. it basically just annoys the person running it.
+it basically just annoys the person running it.

 ## created by jack
 [my website](https://www.jack.ooo)